 The property has contextual value because it is important in defining, maintaining or supporting the character of an area.

-The John and Elizabeth Rowbotham House is one of a number of nineteenth and early twentieth century buildings that help to define the character and extent of the historic crossroads hamlet of Victoria Square.
+The John and Elizabeth Rowbotham House has contextual value as one of a number of nineteenth and early twentieth century buildings that help to define the character and extent of the historic crossroads hamlet of Victoria Square.